jackjliew/ai-openscale/getting-started.md

 1. Review your choices, click **Save**, and then click **OK**.

 1. Finally, you're presented with an option to add feedback data, which is covered in the next section.
-For now, close the window by clicking **OK**, without clicking the **Add Feedback Data** button.
+For now, close the window by clicking **OK**, without clicking the **Add feedback data** button.

     For more details, see [Configuring the Accuracy monitor](/docs/services/ai-openscale?topic=ai-openscale-acc-monitor#acc-config).